tbranyen/backbone-boilerplate/README.md

 prescriptive; Backbone Boilerplate changes that.

-The Backbone Boilerplate is a way of organizing a web application with some opinionated defaults: such as Backbone, Lo-Dash, jQuery, RequireJS, JamJS, Grunt, and the HTML5 Boilerplate styles.
+The Backbone Boilerplate is a way of organizing a web application with some opinionated defaults: such as Backbone, Lo-Dash, jQuery, RequireJS, Bower, Grunt, and the HTML5 Boilerplate styles.

+There are some tricks up the Boilerplate's sleeves though and that includes features like:

+  * ES6 and CommonJS module support that seamlessly integrates and compiles to AMD.
+  * Source Map support that will map directly to the module file.
+  * Proxies that allow you to map your remote API and work locally without needing a cross domain proxy.

 Organize your application with a logical file structure, develop your Models/Collections/Views/Routers inside modules, and build knowing you have